Le Kram

-Ahmad I ibn Mustafa, Bey of Tunis under the suzerainty of the Ottoman Empire, gave this orchard to Mustafa Aga, who served from 1837 to 1855 as war minister in the Kingdom of Tunis.
+The orchard was granted by Ahmad I ibn Mustafa, Bey of Tunis under Ottoman suzerainty, to Mustapha Aga, who served as Minister of War in the Kingdom of Tunis from 1837 to 1855.

-Under the French protectorate, Kram was home to many Europeans who built houses along the beach, some of them modest and others sumptuous.
-These villas have been replaced by military training centers and the residential area of Kram Salammbo.
-One can still admire some of the gardens that surrounded the houses; the oldest were built in a traditional Tunisian style, while the larger homes of the bourgeoisie were built in a purely Italian style, exemplified by La Carmencita, a small villa located on the street Sakiet Sidi Youssef (formerly Rue Jules Ferry).
-The town was developed mainly as a result of the opening of the Tunis-Goulette-Marsa or TGM railway combining the Khereddine line and the La Goulette-Carthage Salammbô line.
+During the French protectorate of Tunisia, Le Kram attracted a significant European population.
+Many built seaside homes along the coast, ranging from modest houses to luxurious villas.
+Most of these structures have since been replaced by military training centres and the residential area of Kram-Salammbô, though some gardens from the original properties remain.
+The oldest houses followed traditional Tunisian styles, while larger bourgeois residences often adopted Italian architectural influences.
+An example is La Carmencita, a small villa on Sakiet Sidi Youssef Street (formerly Rue Jules Ferry).

+The town's modern development was greatly influenced by the opening of the Tunis-Goulette-Marsa (TGM) railway line, which linked the Khereddine and La Goulette–Carthage–Salammbô branches.